northridge-dev/python-game-dev/problem_sets/1_christmas_countdown/README.md

 ## Constraints

-- Do NOT use the `datetime` module (at least not until you get to Bonus #3).
+- Do NOT use the `datetime` module (at least not until you get to Bonus #2).

 ## Bonus

-1. Use the current date as a default value so a user can get the number of days from now until Christmas without typing out the date, but could still provide a different date if desired.
-2. Account for leap years.
+1. Account for leap years.
 (To do so, you'll also need to ask the user for the current year.)

-3. Write a second version of your program that makes use of Python's `datetime` module.
+2. Write a second version of your program that makes use of Python's `datetime` module.

+   - Now that you have access to the `datetime` module, use the current date as a default input value so a user can get the number of days from now until Christmas without inputting the date, but could still provide a different date if desired.

-4. Expand your program to handle other holidays.
+3. Expand your program to handle other holidays.